Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 3. :ref:`Inference`

 .. .. note::
 ..
-The tutorial is based on the :py:class:`epi.examples.temperature.Temperature` example model and uses the data in :file:`Data/TemperatureData.csv`.
+The tutorial is based on the :py:class:`epipy.examples.temperature.Temperature` example model and uses the data in :file:`Data/TemperatureData.csv`.
 ..
 Everything needed will be provided in the tutorial.

 Let's start!